cmohge1/lrbs-digital-scholarly-editing/day_3_plan.md

 [Click here to download the handout on annotation](/readings/on-notes.pdf)

-Dr Johnson's maxim: to correct what is corrupt, and clarify what is obscure.
+Dr Johnson's maxim: annotation is used to correct what is corrupt, and clarify what is obscure.

 William Empson: a great thinker about notes.
 See Empson's Introduction to the Notes to his *Collected Poems* (in the annotation handout).
 See also [Empson on obscurity and annotation](/readings/empson-obscurity-and-annotation.pdf).